CarsonDavis/CarsonDavis.github.io/docs/image-pipeline.md

 - Creates an `IntersectionObserver` with `rootMargin: "200px"` (starts loading 200px before the image scrolls into view)
 - For each `.lqip` image entering the margin, creates a hidden `Image()` to preload the full-size URL from `data-full`
 - On successful load, swaps `src` to the full image and adds `lqip-loaded` class (triggers CSS transition)
-- On error (LQIP doesn't exist yet), still swaps to full image — graceful degradation
+- On preload error, still swaps to full image URL — graceful degradation
 - Unobserves each image after triggering to avoid duplicate work

 ### 3. HTML tag format